 When to Hire a Landscaping Professional

-Installation of solar outdoor lighting is a super-easy DIY project.
-A landscape pro will be useful, however, if you’d like to implement solar lights, but live in an area with more shade than sun.
+Installing solar outdoor lighting is an easy DIY project.
+But a landscape pro can help if you live in an area with more shade than sun.

 These experts can help by setting up a separate solar panel for the lights on top of your roof or in another area of your yard that receives more direct sunlight.